Reporting to Law Enforcement for a Criminal Investigation

 - The District Attorney’s office will make a decision regarding the case.
 If the case moves forward and enters criminal court, you may be called to speak in court as a witness.

-Remember you have the option to have an advocate with you during your SART.
-If you have any questions please contact Safer during business hours (Mon-Fri 9-5pm) or RISE any other time 805-545-8888.
+Remember you have the option to have an Advocate with you during your SART.
+If you have any questions please contact Safer during business hours (Mon-Fri 9-5pm) or RISE after-hours and over the weekend, (855) 886-7473.

 Phone: 805.756.1400 or email: email@example.com